Boves556/chatui/README.md

 ```
 python chat_client.py chris localhost 3490
 ```
+Its important to **note** that you should open muiltiple clients with different client names to be able to text between each other.

 Please let me know if you encounter any issues or bugs or if you have better ideas on how I can improve the code.